- Using technology or gaming to escape or cope

 - Conflicts with others related to technology or gaming behaviors

-Internet and Gaming
+Internet Use and Gaming Behaviors

 Some of us use technology to relieve stress or engage in games for things we cannot do in real life.
 It can feel very accomplishing to quickly respond to a text or to finish a level, puzzle, or quest in games.
 When the outside world is difficult, Internet and games can help boost confidence and provide a missing connection to others, bringing people together to create community, common goals, and support.
-The downside of technology addiction can result in struggles with grief, depression, anxiety, and stress, impacting how we spend our time and how we interact with others.
+The downside of Internet addiction can result in struggles with grief, depression, anxiety, and stress, impacting how we spend our time and how we interact with others.

 Is Your Internet Use Negatively Impacting Your Life?